sanju-nair/sanju-nair.github.io/index.md

 ---

 ## About Me
-**Technical Product Manager | Engineer Turned Strategist**
+**Product Manager | Engineer Turned Strategist**

-I am a Technical Product Manager with over 10 years of experience bridging the gap between complex architecture and strategic business goals.
+I am a  Product Manager with over 10 years of experience bridging the gap between complex architecture and strategic business goals.
 My background as a software engineer allows me to "speak the language" of technical teams while driving commercial outcomes.

 Most recently at **Oracle**, I led product strategy for the **Java Management Service (JMS)**, scaling the Fleet Management service to **manage 300,000+** compute instances while delivering a Download Service that secured **100,000+** automated downloads.
 I specialize in **'Iterative Value Delivery'**—avoiding big-bang releases in favor of launching thin, end-to-end slices to validate product-market fit early.